OpenTranslationBible/open-bible/en-GB/33.Micah/md/micah-06.md

 ## Micah 6:5

-> My people, recall now
+> My people, remember
-> What Balak king of Moab devised,
+> What Balak king of Moab planned,
-> And how Balaam son of Beor responded to him,
+> And how Balaam son of Beor answered to him,
-> And what occurred from Shittim to Gilgal,
+> And all that occurred from Shittim to Gilgal,
-> So that you might understand the righteous deeds of the Lord.”
+> So that you might know the righteous deeds of the Lord.”

 ## Micah 6:6

-> With what shall I approach the Lord
+> With what shall I come to the Lord
 > And bow myself before the God on high?
-> Shall I come to Him with burnt offerings,
+> Shall I bring Him burnt offerings,
 > With year-old calves?

 ## Micah 6:7

 > Does the Lord delight in thousands of rams,
 > In ten thousand rivers of oil?
-> Shall I offer my firstborn for my transgression,
+> Shall I offer my firstborn for my sin,
 > The fruit of my body for the sin of my soul?

 ## Micah 6:8